 Probably not.
 I’d love to give them what they want (as well as what readers want), but making Sam a mother to an infant would dramatically change the way she lives her life and would greatly alter the pace of the series.
 IF (and that’s a very BIG IF at this point), they have a baby, I expect it would happen much later in the series, closer to the end, and who wants to contemplate the end?
 Not me!

 I’d love to see the Gansett Island or Fatal characters in a TV show or movie.
 Are you pursuing that?

 I get this question A LOT.
 It’s great to hear that readers would love to see my characters on the big or small screen.
 However, I have very little input into whether or not that ever happens.
-I will say that my agent has a subagent looking into opportunities like this all the time.
-If anything should come of it, readers will be the first to know!
+If it happens, great.
+If not, also fine. 🙂

-How come some of your books are available in print and others are not?
+How come some of your books are available in paperback and others are not?

-All of my books are now available in print.
+All of my books are now available in paperback.
 Click here for a list of all the books.

 We’d like to hear more about the characters in some of your single title books, such as Blake and Honey in Sex Machine, Cole and Olivia in Everyone Loves a Hero, Michael and Juliana (as well as Paige and Jeremy) in Love at First Flight, Georgie and Nathan in Georgia On My Mind, to name a few.
 Do you have any plans to write follow-up stories for these characters?

 I’d LOVE to do a series of Happily Ever After novellas showing all these characters living their happily ever afters.
-Again, it comes back to time.
-But I do think about that a lot and would love to do it.
+I did add bonus epilogues to Everyone Loves a Hero, Line of Scrimmage and Love at First Flight to follow up with those characters.
+I do think about revisiting characters a lot and would love to do more.
 Someday!